 The point of these examples is that if you choose to do something in order to save some money, keep that in mind and be sure to actually save!
 Don’t let yourself be tempted to buy the more expensive items to compensate for the cheaper option.
 You will actually end up spending more.

-Now, take the money you calculated you would save and immediately transfer it into your savings account!
+Now, take the money you calculated you would save and immediately transfer it into your savings account and create the Savings Pockets!
 Do it now before you find something else to spend it on!